network-automation-cookbook/cookbook-lab/setup/README.md

 cp example.env .env
 ```

 - The `.env` file contains the necessary variables to manage the instances for each scenario in the lab environment.
-This includes credentials for connecting to network devices to even parameters for accessing Grafana.
+This includes credentials for connecting to network devices to even parameters for accessing Nautobot.
 - The `.setup.env` file holds the necessary variables to manage the creation, provisioning, and deletion of the DigitalOcean droplet.
 This file is only needed if you are using DigitalOcean to set up the lab environment.

 Next, we will go over the steps to populate some of these variables to set up the lab environment.

-### 5. Download the Arista cEOS images
+### 5. Download the Arista cEOS and Junos cRPD images

-The lab environment uses Arista cEOS container images.
+The lab environment uses Arista cEOS and Junos cRPD container images.
 You need to register and download these images from the Arista website.
 Once registered, use this [link](https://www.arista.com/en/support/software-download) to search and download the images under "cEOS-lab" > "EOS-<version>" > "cEOS64-lab-<version>.tar.xz".

-Save the location of the downloaded file to `CEOS_IMAGE_PATH` under the `.setup.env` file.
+Save the location of the downloaded file to `CEOS_IMAGE_PATH` and `CRPD_IMAGE_PATH` under the `.setup.env` file.
 This will be used by Ansible to upload the image to your droplet.

 ### 6. Create a Digital Ocean API token